Simplified issue life insurance

 Key takeaways

-How simplified whole life insurance works
+How does simplified whole life insurance work?

 What disqualifies you from getting simplified issue life insurance?